-But what does the music of a blind street preacher have to do with a bunch of space probes hurling through space?
+His music has influenced generations of musicians but it has gone even further than that.
 The Voyager space program was started by NASA in 1977 with the aim of studying the outer universe and the probes have gone further than anyone, or anything, in history.
 The voyager space probes contain vinyl records attempting to capture the diversity of sounds in the world.

 “Dark Was the night, Cold was the ground” is sandwiched between an Indian raga, and Beethoven.
 Carl Sagan, in choosing the song for the project, spoke of the recording as “most haunting” and “expressive of a kind of cosmic loneliness”.
 I read that in 40,000 years the record will near a faraway constellation named “Camelopardalis”.
 Perhaps one day a Camelopardalian will listen to the album and his music will find another home.

-But that alien wasn’t me, I was first made aware of BWJ from Led Zeppelin’s II album, when I was maybe 17 years old.
+But that alien wasn’t me, I was first made aware of his from Led Zeppelin’s II album, when I was maybe 17 years old.
 I had read that their album was dedicated to his memory.
-I wanted to continue that tradition, so I dedicated The New Savages’ first EP to BWJ as well.
+I wanted to continue that tradition, so I dedicated The New Savages’ first EP to Blind Willie Johnson as well.

 The New Savages’ second single “Down The River Blues” takes inspiration from the song “Nobody’s Fault But Mine”.
 The second verse of that song also quotes near verbatim my favourite Son House verse: